 As I glanced back at my two-year-old who was trying to climb into the middle and eat every strawberry on the wagon, it hit me.
 This is not about me.
 This was not about my parenting, my self-pity or my jealousy toward other parents of who I assumed had easier kids.
 This is not about my expectations of what I thought parenting would look like.
 This was about raising a child.

 It was about allowing my unique kid to have her own story of who she is in this world.
-I realized then and there that if I didn’t learn to accept and appreciate my children’s intense qualities, who would?
+I realized then and there that if I didn’t learn to accept and appreciate my children’s intensity and strong-willed child characteristics, who would?

 I vowed to do two things going forward.